New to cost-benefit analysis?

 CBKB has compiled a variety of resources to help you learn about cost-benefit analysis and its application to criminal justice policy and planning.
 This page provides a brief definition of cost-benefit analysis (CBA), explains how CBA can inform justice policy, and outlines the steps involved in conducting cost-benefit studies.

 After reviewing this basic information, consult our glossary for definitions of common terms used in CBA and other economic assessments, and read through the CBKB toolkit, which provides more detailed information about how to conduct a CBA.
-Search our reference database to find cost-benefit studies, articles, and papers related to criminal justice policies and programs, and look through our collection of online resources, which includes links to news articles, data sources, and organizations that conduct CBAs.
-And check our podcast, presentation, and webinar collections for resources geared to both new and advanced cost-benefit practitioners.
+Search our reference database to find cost-benefit studies, articles, and papers related to criminal justice policies and programs.
+And check our podcast, presentation, and webinar collections for resources geared toward both new and advanced cost-benefit practitioners.

 What is cost-benefit analysis (CBA)?